 Helping A Struggling Reader

 After our first few children learned to read so early and easily, we thought we were some ol’ wonderful homeschoolers.
 Then came our next child – and humility!
-It was really tough, but we got through it and he’s now a very successful high school student.
+It was really tough, but we got through it and he’s now a very successful college student.
 Here are some things that helped:

 Don’t despair – and don’t let them lose hope either!
 God created us to read or He wouldn’t have put His Word into written form and commanded us to study it.
 You can encourage your struggling reader a lot by telling them the stories of successful people who also struggled with reading like Thomas Edison, General George Patton, Winston Churchill and Agatha Christie.
 (Who would think someone who struggled with reading and spelling would become one of the best-selling novelists of all time?
 Agatha Christie did!)